HashakGik/KANDYBenchmark/README.md

 All the tasks are assumed to be binary decision tasks determining whether an image belongs to a positive or negative set.
-**Important**: if there are enough unique samples, distributions are balanced (0.5 positives, 0.5 negatives), otherwise, the ratio between positive and negative samples will reflect the internal distribution of symbols (ie. a task specified with positive set consisting of 7 elements and a negative set consisting of 3 elements will approach a 0.7/0.3 positives-to-negatives ratio).
+**Important**: if there are enough unique samples, distributions are balanced (0.5 positives, 0.5 negatives), otherwise, the ratio between positive and negative samples will reflect the internal distribution of symbols (i.e., a task specified with positive set consisting of 7 elements and a negative set consisting of 3 elements will approach a 0.7/0.3 positives-to-negatives ratio).

 ## Examples